 - Be in frequent contact with campaign staff and update them as the event unfolds

 - Ensure key questions are asked to Candidates about priorities for the health research and health innovation sector

-- Assign non-partisan questions to the Chair and/or committee members in the audience
+- Assign non-partisan questions to the Chair and/or committee members in the live or virtual audience

-- Provide relevant hand-outs to Candidates once town hall is over with key messages, patient stories and contact information of town hall organizers
+- Provide relevant hand-outs in-person or via email to Candidates once the Town Hall is over with key messages, patient stories and contact information of Town Hall organizers

 - Send thank-you letters to Candidates and include a contact person for Candidate follow up

-- Prepare Letter to the Editor of the local newspaper on the event
+- Prepare a Letter to the Editor of the local newspaper on the event

 - Develop a summary of the report of the town hall that includes next steps and share it with stakeholders and policymakers